karlgodtliebsen/ai-playground/README.md

 ### OpenAI:
 A dotnet Client 'OpenAI.Client' with a Test project and a WPF application that shows how to use it.

-### Llamasharp:
+### Llamasharp (Models version 1 and 2):
 A dotnet Web API 'LLamaSharpApp.WebAPI' with a Test project that show how to use it.
 This project could be a candidate for a missing Web.Api at Llamasharp.

 These models has been testet:
 ```